Toshi's Table

 Equipment Notes

-I highly recommend using an immersion blender or hand blender.
-I LOVE my immersion blender because I can blend it in the same pot it cooks in.
+I highly recommend using a hand held immersion blender.
+I LOVE my immersion blender because I can blend soup in the same pot it cooks in.
 This makes for less mess and is easier to clean up.

 Alternately, you can also transfer the soup to a blender or food processor and blend it in batches if necessary.
 Blending the soup ensures it will get a silky smooth consistency.